klchambers/todo-list/README.md

 `important_keywords = ['quit', 'menu', 'clear', 'yes', 'no']`

 These keywords have been reserved for prompts that are used elsewhere in the application.
-It is important that these words are not used as Task names as the creation of such tasks results in list items that cannot be marked as completed or removed from the To Do list.
+These words mustn't be used as Task names as the creation of such tasks results in list items that cannot be marked as completed or removed from the To Do list.

 Once a new task is created, the updated To Do list is printed to the terminal along with the main menu options.